mikebranstein/speech-workshop-instructions/src/chapters/chapter1.md

 This downloads a file to your computer that will open in your Remote Desktop program.

+> **RDP or SSH?**
+>
+> You may notice the Azure portal prompts you whether you should RDP or SSH into your VM.
+Choose RDP.
+RDP is a Remote desktop Protocol used by Windows to remotely control a virtual machine.
+SSH is a Secure Shell (text-based) mechanism for controlling Linux/Unix virtual machines.

 <img src="images/chapter1/connect-download.png" class="img-override" />

 Click the downloaded file to open a connection to your VM.
 Enter your username and password you created earlier.